lavaeater/turbo-rocket-ultra/README.md

 ### Up next

 ### Done stuff
-* Introduce Ashley E <- done
+* Introduce Ashley ECS <- done
 * More variables to be able to control aspects of game, such as linear drag etc.  <- "done"
 * Better controls, as in mouse aim perhaps? <- done
-* Ability to enter vehicles and drive around / shoot from.
+* Ability to enter vehicles and drive around / shoot from. <- was done, is not relevant *now*

 # Later dude
 * Draw a sprite for the character